Maps Documentation

 Color types

-There are four "Color types" that define the basis of coloration.
+There four "Color types" that define the basis of coloration: static, individual, formatting group and value.
 They can be individually selected for each element type (area/shape, point and line).

 Depending on the color type selection the according formatting options will appear.